 Throughout time, the primary function of the house has been safety.
 Initially, it served as a hiding place from bad weather and predatory animals.

-Now our house has been transformed into the walls of a prison due to the medical emergency for Coronavirus.
+Now our house has been transformed into the walls of prison due to the medical emergency for Coronavirus.
 The constraint between home walls imposed to reduce contagions is close to most, who in this complicated situation of their home have discovered strengths but above all defects.

 Without a doubt, in designing the home of the future, greater attention will be paid to the arrangement of the area intended for work at home.
-Spatial organisation will change, with the place to work at home no longer a desk with a parody of an office chair and a lamp, slotted somewhere in the corner of the living room or under the stairs.
+The spatial organization will change, with the place to work at home no longer a desk with a parody of an office chair and a lamp, slotted somewhere in the corner of the living room or under the stairs.
 Now it will be a completely separate room with large windows, blackout curtains and comfortable furniture.
 It will be technically equipped and sound-insulated.

 The house of the future will be intelligent and independent, with their own water supply and heating.
 Geothermal wells are gaining popularity already.
 In addition to water, they can partially provide a home with heating.

-There will be several other sources of heating to have as a safety net: a stove, a fireplace, a solid fuel boiler, a fuel generator, solar panels.
+There will be several other sources of heating to have as a safety net: a stove, a fireplace, a solid fuel boiler, a fuel generator, and solar panels.
 Autonomous mini-stations generating alternative power will become a reality.
 The goal will be independence from the outside world, minimising risks in the case of a full shutdown.

 It used to be trendy to start small gardens near homes or on balconies, after the Coronavirus pandemic it will be a real boom.
 As it is proven that physical interaction with living plants is good for our mental health.